Masooda: Plot

 In 1999, Hyderabad, Mir and Nargis arrive at a building with a group of men, holding a divine Chaadar (blanket) and a dagger.
-They find few of their acquaintances under control of Black magic, behaving insanely.
-The next morning, Police find the corpse of the woman tied to the tree, brutally stabbed to death.
+They find few of their acquaintances under spell of Black magic, behaving insanely.
+The next morning, Police find the corpse of a woman tied to a tree, brutally stabbed to death.

-In 2022, Neelam and her daughter Nazia are tenants in an apartment behind the building, where the woman was murdered and the sole confidant of them is their neighbour Gopi, who is employed in a software company and constantly tries to woo his colleague Mini.
+In 2022, Neelam and her daughter Nazia are tenants in an apartment behind the building, where the woman was murdered and their sole confidant is their neighbour Gopi, who is employed in a software company and constantly tries to woo his colleague Mini.
 Neelam has separated from her abusive husband Abdul several years ago but still pays him not to be involved in their lives while Mir is seen following Nazia and Abdul.
-Mini and Gopi arrange for a date in Gopi's home but they are interrupted by Neelam, who seeks Gopi's help as Nazia has been behaving weirdly.
+Mini and Gopi arrange for a date at Gopi's home but they are interrupted by Neelam, who seeks Gopi's help as Nazia has been behaving weirdly.
 As Gopi rushes to check on her, Mini leaves disappointed.
-Horrified by Nazia's strange conduct, Gopi suspects that she is possessed by a ghost and next morning, both of them take Nazia to a psychiartist, who concludes that Nazia's mental condition is quite normal.
-Neelam and Gopi meet Alauddin, assistant of a popular exorcist Rizwan Baba and Alauddin gives them a Ta'wiz to be tied on Nazia's hand as that would create a positive impact on Nazia's mental state, declaring that her behaviour during that night cannot mean her being really possessed.
+Horrified by Nazia's strange conduct, Gopi suspects that she is possessed by a ghost and next morning, both of them take Nazia to a psychiatrist, who concludes that Nazia's mental condition is quite normal.
+Neelam and Gopi meet Alauddin, assistant of a popular exorcist Rizwan Baba, who gives them a Ta'wiz to be tied on Nazia's hand as that would create a positive impact on Nazia's mental state, declaring that her behaviour during that night cannot mean her being really possessed.

-Nazia's teacher taunts her for scoring the least score in examinations and marks that Ta'wiz cannot help her study.
-Agitated, Nazia throws the Ta'wiz allowing the supernatural entity to conquer her mind while Mir visits her at her college, touches her hand and sees several terrifying visions, that causes him to vomit blood and meet with an accident subsequently after leaving the college.
-Yuvraj, the son of Neelam and Gopi's landlord finds himself thrown into panic when he spots Nazia eating garbage and conducting herself ghostly.
+Nazia's teacher taunts her for scoring the least score in examinations and remarks that Ta'wiz cannot help her study.
+Agitated, Nazia throws the Ta'wiz away allowing the supernatural entity to conquer her mind.
+Mir visits her at her college, touches her hand and sees several terrifying visions that cause him to vomit blood and meet with an accident after leaving the college.
+Yuvraj, the son of Neelam and Gopi's landlord, finds himself thrown into panic when he spots Nazia eating garbage and conducting herself ghostly.
 Broken by her daughter's condition, Neelam takes her to a hospital with Gopi's help and the latter brings Alauddin to tie another Ta'wiz for Nazia.
 However, Nazia turns unmanageable, speaks badly and displays excessive strength trying to resist Alauddin from tying the Ta'wiz but he manages to do so.
-When he touches Nazia's bracelet, he visualizes horrific events like Mir did and declares that he cannot desist what is haunting Nazia; he insists to meet Rizwan for finding a solution.
+When he touches Nazia's bracelet, he visualizes horrific events like Mir did and declares that he cannot desist what is haunting Nazia; he insists they meet Rizwan for finding a solution.
 Doctors suggest that Nazia undergo Electroconvulsive therapy but Neelam opposes the idea and takes her daughter to Rizwan.